 the sensor elements, responsible for indicating congestion (at a network route, in an IP hop) by ECN marking in the IP path (see (1)).

-There might be a further component in the control plane:
+There might be a further component in the control plane for:

-for the indication and negotiation of a congestion control.
+the indication and negotiation of a congestion control.